Ph.D. Degrees Awarded, Early Christian Studies

 Ky R. Heinze (May 2015).
 "Sacrifice to Demons in Porphyry and Origen."
 Dr. Heinze teaches Classics at Our Lady Seat of Wisdom Academy, Barry's Bay, Ontario.

 Dana Robinson (Jan.
 2016).
 "Food and Lay Piety in Late Antiquity."
-Dr. Robinson is the author of Food, Virtue, and the Shaping of Early Christianity, forthcoming from Cambridge University Press.
+Dr. Robinson is the author of Food, Virtue, and the Shaping of Early Christianity (Cambridge University Press, 2020).

 Sean Argondizza-Moberg (May 2016).
 "The Apophthegmata Patrum and the Greek Philosophical Tradition."
-Dr. Argondizza-Moberg has been appointed Assistant Professor of Greek Patristics at the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies in the University of St. Michael's College at the University of Toronto.
-He will take up his new position in Fall 2020.
+Dr. Argondizza-Moberg is Assistant Professor of Greek Patristics at the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies in the University of St. Michael's College at the University of Toronto.

 Yuliya Minets (May 2017).
 "The Slow Fall of Babel: Conceptualization of Languages, Linguistic Diversity and History in Late Ancient Christianity."
-Dr. Minets is Residential Fellow (2019-2020), Notre Dame Institute for Advanced Study.
-In August she will take up an Assistant Professorship in the History of the Ancient Mediterranean world, Department of History and Foreign Languages, Jacksonville State University, Jacksonville, AL.
+Dr. Minets is Assistant Professor in the History of the Ancient Mediterranean world, Department of History and Foreign Languages, Jacksonville State University, Jacksonville, AL. Her new book, The Slow Fall of Babel: Languages and Identities in Late Antique Christianity, was published by the Cambridge University Press in December 2021.

 Sr. Maria del Fiat Miola, SSVM (May, 2018).
 "Spaces of Salvation in Sixth-Century Arles: The Women's Monastery as Household and Family."
 Sr. Fiat is working on behalf of her religious order in Italy and holds a Research Associateship in the Department of Greek and Latin, Catholic University of America.